 You can also use ANY flavor of cake mix and small candy to mix in, so be creative!
 Check out the comments below to see some awesome cake mix/topping combinations (chocolate cake with peanut butter chips, red velvet cake with white chocolate chips, German Chocolate cake with pecans, etc.)

 I also love how I can use this recipe for various seasons and holidays!
 I’ve made these for Easter, Christmas, Valentine’s Day, and 4th of July!
 Thankfully, there is an M&M color for every holiday, so it’s easy to just toss some seasonally appropriate M&Ms in the batter and you’ve got a festive dessert!
+Here are some examples, but the possibilities are endless!

 - 1 box yellow or white cake mix